Download any resources you may need to spread the word about your challenge and why you're fundraising for vital

 Join our Running Down Dementia Facebook group to meet other people who are passionate about dementia research

 Absolutely not!
-You can do it your own way – whether that's across the full six months or in a time that suits you.
+You can do it your own way – whether that's across the full three months, one month, or in a time that suits you.
 As long as you track all your activity with your tracking app you can complete the challenge however you choose.

 When you raise £200 one of our team will contact you to say thank you and ask for your t-shirt size and delivery address.